Student Life

 The Santos Manuel Student Union (SMSU) North and South buildings serve as a welcoming space for all students to socialize, relax, study, and participate in the campus community.
 SMSU programs, facilities, and centers offer a diverse range of cultural, social, educational, and recreational activities that support the development of students.
 Additionally, these services provide free resources such as snacks, school supplies, and personal care items.

-SMSU North is a brand new, three-floor facility that offers a variety of amenities and services to students.
-The first floor features the Coyote Lanes Bowling Alley, Coyote Cantina, Coyote Bookstore, The Habit Burger Grill, pool tables, and dining areas.
-The second floor boasts a massive 12,000 square foot conference center, an outdoor plaza deck, and plenty of spaces for students to relax or study.
-The third floor houses centers designed to create safe spaces, foster community, and provide co-curricular programs for students.
-This includes the Asian Pacific Islander Center, First Peoples Center, Latinx Center, Pan-African Student Success Center, Osher Adult Re-Entry Center, Queer & Transgender Resource Center, and the Women’s Resource Center.
-The third floor is also home to Associated Students Incorporated, and the Office of Student Leadership & Engagement.
+SMSU North offers a variety of amenities and services to enhance the student experience.
+The first floor features the Coyote Lanes Bowling Alley, Coyote Cantina, Coyote Bookstore, The Habit Burger Grill, Panda Express, pool tables, and dining areas.
+The second floor boasts a spacious 12,000 square foot conference center, an outdoor plaza deck, and numerous spaces for relaxation or study.
+The third floor houses a variety of cultural centers designed to create safe spaces, foster community, and provide co-curricular programs for students.
+This includes the APIDA Center, First Peoples Center, Latinx Center, Pan-African Student Success Center, Osher Adult Re-Entry Center, Queer & Transgender Resource Center, and the Women’s Resource Center.
+It also houses Associated Students Incorporated, the Undocumented Student Success Center, and the Office of Student Leadership & Engagement.

 For more information on events, facilities, and updates, visit the SMSU website at www.csusb.edu/smsu or follow us on social media @csusb.smsu.